 |Stochastic||Deposits with future interest rate agreements||

-ALM deals with Interest Rate and Capital cash flows and Pay-offs in future periods.
+ALM deals with interest rate and capital cash flows and pay-offs in future periods.
 Depending on the interest rate type, fixed and float cash flows can be considered.
 A stochastic component is included in case of options, representing expected cash flows and distributions.

 Every ALM scenario can combine market and liquidity scenarios.

-|Supporting Modules:||Definition of opportunity rates, Interest rate expressions, Market and liquidity scenarios, Analysis by periods and time schemes, Static and dynamic portfolio structures and sub-portfolios|
+|Supporting Modules:||Definition of opportunity rates, interest rate expressions, market and liquidity scenarios, analysis by periods and time schemes, static and dynamic portfolio structures and sub-portfolios|

-The models of our risk management system can easily be customized and its functionality is enhanced in a flexible way, by adding new model scripts.
-Its implementation is based on a well-known artificial intelligence tool - the expert system shell with inference engine.
-Scripts are used to model the Windows GUI, using model variables to define the business logic, expressed in rules.
-Models are interpreted by the expert system and the inference engine runs rules on model variables.
-Changes in models are handled online, which means that the changes are activated immediately after editing and reloading the model.
-Additional modules are currently being added:
+The ALM module is highly extendable due to a simple method of adding new rule-based model scripts or extending already existing ones.
+The implementation of modules is based on a well-known artificial intelligence tool - the expert system shell with inference engine.
+Scripts are apllied to model the Windows GUI, using model variables that define the business logic, expressed in rules.
+Models are interpreted by the expert system, and the inference engine runs rules on model variables.
+Model changes are performed online, which means that changes are activated immediately after editing and reloading the model.The following additional modules and extensions are included:

-The ALM module inherits the features of Risk Framework Interfaces and Connectors, including:
+The ALM Module inherits the features of Risk Framework Interfaces and Connectors, including: